ffuf/ffuf/README.md

   -rate               Rate of requests per second (default: 0) -s                  Do not print additional information (silent mode) (default: false) -sa                 Stop on all error cases.
-Implies -sf and -se. (default: false) -se                 Stop on spurious errors (default: false) -sf                 Stop when > 95% of responses return 403 Forbidden (default: false) -t                  Number of concurrent threads. (default: 40) -v                  Verbose output, printing full URL and redirect location (if any) with the results. (default: false)
+Implies -sf and -se. (default: false) -scraperfile        Custom scraper file path -scrapers           Active scraper groups (default: all) -se                 Stop on spurious errors (default: false) -search             Search for a FFUFHASH payload from ffuf history -sf                 Stop when > 95% of responses return 403 Forbidden (default: false) -t                  Number of concurrent threads. (default: 40) -v                  Verbose output, printing full URL and redirect location (if any) with the results. (default: false)